Geographical Sciences (Physical Geography)Find a programme

 Part-time study requires daytime weekday attendance

 The School of Geographical Sciences is a leading international centre for research.
 In the Times Higher Education analysis of the most recent Research Excellence Framework assessment, we were ranked the top geography department in the UK.
 The graduate school is integral to this success.
-We have a large and vibrant graduate community, with students following PhD, MSc by research and taught MSc programmes.
+We have a large and vibrant graduate research community, with students following PhD and MSc by research (MScR) programmes.
 The graduate community has a strong international and interdisciplinary flavour, and offers an exceptional academic environment for postgraduate research.

 Research opportunities encompass a wide range of subjects at the leading edge of geographical research.
 There are also many exciting possibilities for interdisciplinary research, spanning research groups and departments.
 Visit the School of Geographical Sciences web pages for more information about our research staff and collective research interests.

-Alternatively, you may be interested in our PhD in Geographical Sciences (Human Geography).
+Alternatively, you may be interested in our Master's by Research in Global Environmental Challenges, or our PhD in Geographical Sciences (Human Geography).

 - Channel Islands/Isle of Man: full-time

 Bench fees: For postgraduate research students who are not funded by UK Research Councils or (specific) UK charities, it is usual to charge a bench fee.
 A bench fee covers the costs of laboratory consumables, specialist equipment and other relevant costs (e.g. training) for the duration of the programme.
 The bench fee charged can vary considerably depending on the nature of the programme being undertaken.
 Details of specific bench fee charges can be provided on request and will made clear in the offer letter sent to applicants.